 I admit that despite having the “RD” credential after my name, I indulge in a chocolatey treat at least once or twice a week.
 If you follow our blog, you’ll know that there are no forbidden foods here.
 Of course like any sweet, chocolate should be consumed in moderation.
 You don’t want to run out to have a pound of chocolate every day.
-Although, I know, sometimes that may seem like a good idea!
+Although, sometimes that may seem like a good idea!
 At least to your taste buds.

 One of my favorite things about being a registered dietitian is looking at credible nutrition science to separate fact from myth.
 In my experience, many people have banned food from their diets unnecessarily because they heard misinformation somewhere that led them to eliminate something from their diet.
 Today I’ll bust some common myths about chocolate so that you can feel better about giving in to your chocolate cravings (in moderation) from time to time.